 Docker uses a client-server architecture.
 The Docker client consists of Docker build, Docker pull, and Docker run.
 The client approaches the Docker daemon which further helps in building, running, and distributing Docker containers.
 Docker client and Docker daemon can be operated on the same system; otherwise, we can connect the Docker client to the remote Docker daemon.
 Both communicate with each other by using the REST API, over UNIX sockets or a network.

-learn from the below-given docker architecture diagram.
+Learn from the docker architecture diagram.

 Docker Client